CarbonLDP/carbonldp-js-sdk/doc/README.md

 serialize( value:any ):string
 ```

-Returns a string representing a float from the Number provided
+Returns a string representing a float from the Number provided.

 *Parameters*